 Compensating for Enzyme Issues

-Depending on which enzymes individuals have trouble with, there are varied approaches to offsetting the problems.
+Depending on which enzymes individuals have trouble with, there are varied approaches to offset the problems.
 Some people may be able to take enzyme supplements.

 For digestion, vegetarian enzymes are the most popular enzymes found in natural food supplements.
 They are sourced from aspergillus and grown in a lab on plants like soy and barley.
 They are called vegetarian, microbial and fungal.
 Of all the choices, vegetarian enzymes are the most active or potent, e.g., they contain the highest active units and can break down more fat, protein and carbohydrates in the broadest pH range than any other source.